 Leaders and counsel for the Rollingwood Condominium Association approached the Sewer Commission August 2013 about connecting the condo sewer infrastructure to the Brookfield sewer system via gravity.
 Currently Rollingwod is on the Brookfield sewer system, but must pump up from a low spot to the gravity system on Federal Road.
 With the addition of sewer service to Sandy Lane and Del Mar Drive more options are now available.
-The question have been under study.
-The best route seems to be as shown below with the southerly path, roughly, as depicted by the white line below.
+The question has been under study.
+The best route as selected as shown below with the southerly path, roughly, as depicted by the white line below.
 (There will be a few zigs and zags.)

 By State Statue, the project required approvals of the Board of Selectman AND the Planning Commission.
 These approvals were granted November 2013 by each town board.
 The project then awaited the green light from the Rollingwood Association before proceeding.

 The WPCA met with the Rollingwood Association Board to review the project February 2014.
 The property manager wrote,

 On behalf of the Rollingwood Association Board of Directors, thank you for attending the Wednesday meeting.
 Your presentation was very informative (and well done!!).
 As we discussed, after you let, the Board voted unanimously to approve moving forward with the gravity system.
 I’ll ask Association Attorney to notify the WPCA Attorney.
 Thanks again.